-- Post danger and warning signs at each space; and - Use an additional form of notification, such as a verbal warning or instruction.
+- Post Danger, Confined Space Do Not Enter signs at each space; and - Use an additional form of notification, such as a verbal warning or instruction.

 Proper engineering controls will be used to eliminate or isolate the physical hazards posed by the permit space to where the only remaining hazard is an actual or potential hazardous atmosphere.
 Forced air ventilation will be used, along with continuous air monitoring and inspections, to ensure that any hazardous atmosphere remains eliminated.
 Any employees that must enter the space are entitled to be present during permit space testing.